 As much as we all love high quality videos, however, we have another major thing to consider: engagement.

 YouTube is considered to be the world’s #2 search engine, garnering over a billion searches every month.
 Since it has established its brand as a video database, people go to the website for the sole purpose of watching videos.
 For every video watched, YouTube also displays a sidebar showing similar videos that the viewer might be interested in.

 The concern with YouTube is that it doesn’t generate much user response.
 Unless you already have a set of established subscribers, it could be quite challenging to get those likes, shares, and comments flowing.

 Facebook, on the other hand, is the world’s #1 social networking site.
 It provides a personalized experience for every user and can even be used for business purposes.
+If you are running a business one of the most difficult things to manage is the payroll, and one the best ways to manage this is by outsource service, those are the reasons to outsource your payroll.
 Because of this, users check their news feeds frequently, ultimately including Facebook in their daily routine.

 Unlike YouTube wherein one has to search for a specific video in order to access it, Facebook’s algorithm selects the videos and delivers it to the news feeds of those who may be interested–conveniently placing the content between photos of your cousin’s out-of-town trip and your roommate’s breakfast.
 It has a highly sophisticated targeting system, greatly supported by their wealth in user demographic information.
 Furthermore, the social format makes commenting and sharing more intuitive, and thus more engaging, for the viewers.